-Derek Jarman visits the United States and buys a copy of William Burroughs’ novel, Naked Lunch (1959).
-He then returns to the Slade School of Fine Art where he was studying painting (1963–67) and starts hanging out with gay artists, most notably David Hockney.
+Derek Jarman vists USA and buys a copy of The Naked Lunch.
+He then returns to the Slade where he was studying painting and starts hanging out with gay artists, most notably around David Hockney.

 May: Super 8mm film stock is introduced by Eastman Kodak.
 It largely superseded the older standard 8mm format, as it had larger frames that yielded a clearer image.